-, Certification/Recertification of Instructors Travel Supplies are items that are expended or consumed during the course of the planning and conduct of the exercise project(s) (e.g., copying paper, gloves, tape, non-sterile masks, and disposable protective equipment).
-Instructor certification/re-certification Coordination with Citizen Corps Councils in conducting training Interoperable communications training Activities to achieve training inclusive of people with limited English proficiency TRAINING EXPE NDITURES \$12,000 Allowable Organizational Activities (HSGP and LETP) Quan tity Unit Cost Total Cost Reimbursement for select operational expenses associated with increased security measures at critical infrastructure sites incurred (up to 50 percent of the allocation) Overtime for information, investigative, and intelligence sharing activities (up to 50 percent of the allocation) Hiring of new staff positions/contractors/consultants for participation in information/intelligence analysis and sharing groups or fusion center activities (up to 50 percent of the allocation) TOTAL ORGANIZ ATIONAL EXPE NDITURES \$ Allowable Exercise Costs Quan tity Unit Cost Total Cost Design, Develop, Conduct and Evaluate an Exercise Design, Develop, Conduct and Evaluate an Exercise Exercise Planning Workshop - Grant funds may be used to plan and conduct an Exercise Planning Workshop to include costs related to planning, meeting space and other meeting costs, facilitation costs, materials and supplies, travel and exercise plan development.
-Exercise Planning Workshop - Grant funds may be used to plan and conduct an Exercise Planning Workshop to include costs related to planning, meeting space and other meeting costs, facilitation costs, materials and supplies, travel and exercise plan development.
+Certification/Recertification of Instructors Travel Supplies are items that are expended or consumed during the course of the planning and conduct of the exercise project(s) (e.g., copying paper, gloves, tape, non-sterile masks, and disposable protective equipment).
+Instructor certification/re-certification Coordination with Citizen Corps Councils in conducting training Interoperable communications training Activities to achieve training inclusive of people with limited English proficiency тоти AL TRAINING E XPENDITURES \$5,000.00 1 Allowable Organizational Activities (HSGP and LETP) Quantity Unit Cost Total Cost Issue # Reimbursement for select operational expenses associated with increased security measures at critical infrastructure sites incurred (up to 50 percent of the allocation) Overtime for information, investigative, and intelligence sharing activities (up to 50 percent of the allocation) - Hiring of new staff positions/contractors/consultants for participation in information/intelligence analysis and sharing groups or fusion center activities (up to 50 percent of the allocation) NIZATIONAL E XPENDITURES \$ allocation) TOTAL ORGAN NIZATIONAL E XPENDITURES Unit Cost \$ Total Cost Issue # Allowable Exercise Costs the same same and a state of the same of Issue # Allowable Exercise Costs Design, Develop, Conduct and Evaluate an Exercise Exercise Planning Workshop - Grant funds may be used to plan and conduct an Exercise Planning Workshop to include costs related to planning, meeting space and other meeting costs, facilitation costs, materials and supplies, travel and exercise plan development. the same same and a state of the same of Issue # Allowable Exercise Costs Design, Develop, Conduct and Evaluate an Exercise Exercise Planning Workshop - Grant funds may be used to plan and conduct an Exercise Planning Workshop to include costs related to planning, meeting space and other meeting costs, facilitation costs, materials and supplies, travel and exercise plan development.
 Full or Part-Time Staff or Contractors/Consultants - Full or part-time staff may be hired to support exercise-related activities.
 Payment of salaries and fringe benefits must be in accordance with the policies of the state or local unit(s) of government and have the approval of the state or the awarding agency, whichever is applicable.
 The services of contractors/consultants may also be procured to support the design, development, conduct and evaluation of CBRNE exercises.
-The applicant's formal written procurement policy or the Federal Acquisition Exercise Planning Workshop - Grant funds may be used to plan and conduct an Exercise Planning Workshop to include costs related to planning, meeting space and other meeting costs, facilitation costs, Exercise Planning Workshop - Grant funds may be used to plan and conduct an Exercise Planning Workshop to include costs related to planning, meeting space and other meeting costs, facilitation costs, materials and supplies, travel and exercise plan development.
-Full or Part-Time Staff or Contractors/Consultants - Full or part-time staff may be hired to support exercise-related activities.
-Payment of salaries and fringe benefits must be in accordance with the policies of the state or local unit(s) of government and have the approval of the state or the awarding agency, whichever is applicable.
-The services of contractors/consultants may also be procured to support the design, development, conduct and evaluation of CBRNE exercises.
-The applicant's formal written procurement policy or the Federal Acquisition Regulations (FAR) must be followed.
-Overtime and backfill costs - Overtime and backfill costs, including expenses for part-time and volunteer emergency response personnel
+The applicant's formal written procurement policy or the Federal Acquisition the same same and a state of the same of Issue # allocation) TOTAL ORGAN the same same and a state of the same of Issue #